When is chemotherapy used in NSCLC?

 Chemotherapy (chemo) is treatment with anti-cancer drugs that may be injected into a vein or taken by mouth.
 Chemo drugs for lung cancer are typically given into a vein (IV), either as an injection over a few minutes or as an infusion over a longer period of time.
 This can be done in a doctor’s office, chemotherapy clinic, or in a hospital setting.

 These drugs travel through the bloodstream and reach most parts of the body.
-Depending on the cancer’s stage and other factors, chemo may be recommended in different situations, such as before surgery, known as neoadjuvant chemotherapy.
+Depending on the cancer’s stage and other factors, chemo may be recommended in different situations, such as before or after surgery.
+Neoadjuvant chemo is used before surgery (sometimes with radiation therapy).
+Adjuvant chemo is used after surgery (sometimes with radiation therapy) to try to kill any cancer cells that might have been left behind.
+Your doctor will tell you about the timing of your cycle and the number of cycles you will get.

 Adjuvant and neoadjuvant chemo is often given for 3 to 4 months, depending on the drugs used.
 The length of treatment for advanced lung cancer is based on how well it is working and what side effects you have.